 Brigadier Emmanuel Ebije Ikwue was born on 6th June 1940 in Otukpo, Benue State.
 He attended the Methodist Central School Otukpo after which he proceeded to the Nigerian Military School from 1954 to 1958.
-He enlisted into the Nigerian Army and was sent for training as a member of Course 11, Regular Officers Special Training School Teshie, Accra, Ghana (1958 – 1959).
+He enlisted into the Nigerian Army and was sent for training as a member of Course 11, Regular Officers Special Training School Teshie, Accra, Ghana (1958 – 1959) (now Ghana Military Academy).
 Thereafter he attended the Mons Officer Cadet School, Aldershot England and Royal Military Academy, Sandhurst (1959).

 He was commissioned in 1961 and posted to 1st Battalion Enugu.
 In 1962 he served in a peacekeeping operation in the Congo under the auspices of the United Nations.
 In 1963, he was appointed Staff Captain (A) to Late Brigadier Maimalari, the then Commander of 2 Brigade NA.
 It was while serving in this capacity that he was seconded to the NAF.
 On secondment to the NAF, Brigadier Ikwue underwent an air force indoctrination and orientation training in Germany between 1963 and 1964.